 See what your $15 buys

 This is a realistic example of the procedural-compliance report FineCheck sends after you submit a fine.
-The case is fictional — but every check, citation, and finding shows exactly what the AI delivers on a real submission.
+The case is fictional — but the structure, the CDRT compliance verdict, the per-area checks, and the step-by-step blocks are exactly what the AI delivers on a real submission.

 This is a sample, not a real report.
 The fine letter, bylaw references, and case details below are invented for illustration.